formulahendry/vscode-dotnet-test-explorer/README.md

 * `dotnet-test-explorer.autoExpandTree`: If true, the tree will be in an expanded state by default.
 (Default is **false**)
 * `dotnet-test-explorer.addProblems`: If true, failed tests will add to problems view.
 (Default is **true**)
 * `dotnet-test-explorer.autoWatch`: If true, starts dotnet watch test after test discovery is completed.
 (Default is **false**)
-* `dotnet-test-explorer.testArguments`: Additional arguments that are added to the dotnet test command

 ## Known issues